DIVD-NL/web-www-v2/content/newsroom/articles/operation-endgame-part-3.en.md

 ### What we are doing

 As we receive more information, we will analyse them and publish more apex sets.
-Make sure you keep an eye on the case.
+Make sure you keep an eye on the case, because it will be updated.

 #### Press releases